KateChuu/Gaming-for-Virtual-and-Augmented-Reality/README.md

 ## How to play
 Download the repository, which contains 2 file:
 - gamescreen.mov: gameply video for demo
 - TurtleRun.apk: the actual file we need to play the game.
 In SideQuest, connect to the VR headset using a cable and upload this apk file.
-Then we can find the game in the "Installed application" tab on the menu and enjoy the game!
+After wearing the headset, we can find the game in the "Installed application" tab on the menu and enjoy the game!